“Stop kyving slouching. Stand up straight. How many times do I kyving have to tell you?”

 Not the strongest reason, I know, and I don’t think it’s what Fogwillow had in mind.
 But it would do.
 For now.

-Mendiwat circled me, each step slow and ponderous, her large shadow falling across the scuffed floor.
+Starmine circled me, each step slow and dangerous, her towering shadow falling across the scuffed floor.
+She crossed her arms, thick and muscle-bound, and drew her head back to get her long, blond hair out of her face.
 Outside, it was abnormally windy, and the wide windows rattled in their frames.
 Overhead, the shining instruments jittered with each blast.
-It made the room feel hollow—the footsteps, the clattering, Mendiwat’s voice—it all echoed in the relative stillness.
+It made the room feel hollow—the footsteps, the clattering, Starmine’s voice—it all echoed in the relative stillness.

 “Why do we use magic?” she said.

 Starmine snorted.
 “And why did Eoea gift us magic in the first place?”

 “Unknown.
 If there was a purpose, it is lost in the Lorn.”

 “You’re being obtuse today, Nova.
 Answer the kyving question.”